jstuever/oi-dev/docs/oi-byoh.md

 # Prequisites AWS:

 - **keypair** A keypair must exist in the same region as the cluster.
 It should be named after the local user name ${USER} and must match the ~/.ssh/oi.pub key.
 This keypair will be assigned to the byoh machinesets and allow the ansible playbooks to connect to the nodes using the ec2-user account.
+- **boto3** The boto3 python module is required to run playbooks on the aws platform.

 # Environment Variables